Skip to main content

 Currently, the main end-of-life solutions include lifetime extension, which is ideal if the turbine can be updated and not removed.
 Removal can disrupt ecosystems and means less wind power and less chance to reach net zero goals.
 Repowering is another viable option, replacing parts of the turbine and tech to create a longer life span and decommissioning.
 Once decommissioned, part of the turbine can start the next journey, which is, in the best-case scenario, recycling or upcycling and, worst case, landfill or incineration.

 Decommissioned: now what?
-Recycle, refurbish or landfill?
+Repurpose, recycle, refurbish or landfill?

 Zero emission.
 Top down aerial view on a Wind turbine eco farm on farm fields landscape